 It Keeps Your Home Comfortable

-This is a no-brainer yet most people take the access they have to heating and cooling for granted.
+Most people take access to heating and cooling for granted.
 Because HVAC systems tend to be located out of sight in basements and attics, they are often out of mind, except when we hit a button to turn it on.
 We rarely stop to think about how they make our lives comfortable until they malfunction and affect our comfort level.
-Don’t wait until the system needs repairs.
+Don’t wait until the system needs emergency repairs.
 To stay comfortable, make sure it gets a check-up twice a year.

-Summer temperatures in Las Vegas are not only unpleasant without air conditioning but can also damage your home.
-When the air conditioner isn’t working, heat builds up inside your home.
-Excessive heat can result in damage to your home’s interior such as cracked walls and floors.
+Summer temperatures in Las Vegas are unpleasant without air conditioning and can damage your home.
+Heat builds up inside your home when the air conditioner isn’t working.
+Excessive heat can damage your home’s interior, such as cracked walls and floors.
 You’ll be facing the double expense of HVAC repairs and home repairs.
 Being diligent with HVAC maintenance will avoid this unnecessary expense.

 It Improves Safety

 HVAC systems are designed to be safe with certain checks and balances in place.
-When the system is left to run for long periods without regular inspections, certain dangers can present itself.
+However, when the system is left to run for long periods without regular HVAC inspections, certain dangers can present themselves.

 - Air conditioners contain refrigerant gas that can leak when tiny pinholes appear in the refrigerant pipeline.
 A refrigerant leak must be attended to immediately by a professional.
 Don’t attempt to fix a refrigerant leak yourself.
 The gas can cause severe irritation to the skin and eyes and is toxic when inhaled.

 - Gas and oil furnaces contain volatile fuel that, should it leak, can lead to explosions.
 Gas leaks are also insidious.
 The poisonous carbon monoxide gas they emit is odorless and, when inhaled, can be fatal.
-Furnaces should always be inspected by a technician at the start of winter to ensure safety.
+A technician should always inspect heaters at the start of winter to ensure safety.

-- Electrical wiring connects the HVAC system to the rest of your home.
+- Electrical connections connect the HVAC system to the rest of your home.
 Damaged wiring can spark a disastrous fire.
-On a routine maintenance call, the technician will inspect the wiring and repair any loose or frayed wires.
+On a routine maintenance call, the technician inspects the wiring and repairs loose or frayed wires.

-Bi-annual HVAC maintenance can prevent a lot of unnecessary repairs and save you money in the long run.
+Bi-annual HVAC preventative maintenance can prevent unnecessary repairs and save you money in the long run.
 The Cooling Company offers air conditioning and heating maintenance across the Las Vegas area, including Henderson, Summerlin, and North Las Vegas.
-To make maintenance more affordable check our monthly deals and discounts.
-Call us at (702) 567-0707 for more information and to schedule a maintenance appointment.
+To make maintenance more affordable, check our special offers.
+Call us at (702) 919-5681 for more information and to schedule a maintenance appointment.